Death of a Prophet, Birth of a Cult

 The first written text on the life of Muhammad appeared in the first half of the 8th century from a few Muslim clerics such as the Kitâb al-saqîfa (the book of saqîfa) by Shiite author Sulaym Ibn Qays al-Hilâl, one of the oldest such text to have survived to this day.

 Saqîfa is Arab for refuge or a large covered space.
-Saqîfa Banî Sâ’ida was such a place, a large covered veranda in Medina where a group of people gathered in secret following the death the Prophet, according to Shiite sources, and named Abu Bakr as successor of the Prophet thereby depriving Ali of the caliphate.
+Saqîfa Banî Sâ’ida was such a place, a large covered veranda in Medina where a group of people gathered in secret following the death of Muhammad, according to Shiite sources, and named Abu Bakr as his successor thereby depriving Ali of the caliphate.

 We only know of Urwa's writing because it is cited by subsequent authors such as Ibn Ishaq (b.
 704 d.
 767) whose teacher was none other than al-Zuhrî.
 Ibn Ishaq's biography of the Prophet has much to say about Muhammad's military expeditions.
 He wrote it at the request of Abbasid caliph Al-Mansur (754-775) for his son and successor Mahdi.

 Like the letters of Urwa, Ishaq's biography has not survived to this day.
-We have an idea of what he wrote only because he is often quoted in later works by 9th and 10th century authors.
-From the book of Ibn Ishaq we only possess reworked fragments such as those found in the seminal Sirat al-Rassûl (Example of the Prophet or Life of the Prophet) by ibn Hisham (d.
+We know some of what he wrote only because he is quoted in later works by 9th and 10th century authors and from reworked fragments such as those found in the seminal Sirat al-Rassûl, Example of the Prophet or Life of the Prophet by ibn Hisham (d.
 832) .

 The methodology pursued by Ibn Ishaq was, first and foremost, that of an historian and biographer while Malik was steeped in Islamic Jurisprudence…